-These Apricot Bliss Balls are free from refined sugar, contain just 8 ingredients, are super easy to make and are bursting with tangy apricot flavour, nutty cashews and coconut.
+These Apricot Bliss Balls can be made in 30 minutes, are free from refined sugar, contain just 8 ingredients, are super easy to make and are bursting with tangy apricot flavour, nutty cashews and coconut.
 Perfect for lunchboxes, mid morning snacks, after dinner munchies and post workout nibbles, these bliss balls are the perfect portable snack.

 The biggest thing though is that they are really filling, not like a packet of cookies where you have to eat half the packet just to feel satisfied.
 One apricot Bliss Ball will do the trick to put the hangries back in the box, and you’ll know you’ve been kind to your body by not stuffing it with awful sugars and empty calories.